Why this species

-GTC is working with the Royal Botanic Garden Edinburgh (RBGE), Nepal’s National Botanic Garden (NBG) and the Government of Nepal, Department of Plant Resources (DPR) to scale up conservation of yew’s in Nepal, including Taxus contorta.
+GTC worked with the Royal Botanic Garden Edinburgh (RBGE), Nepal’s National Botanic Garden (NBG) and the Government of Nepal, Department of Plant Resources (DPR) to scale up conservation of yew’s in Nepal, including Taxus contorta.

 - Train DPR staff in field techniques for population assessment, data gathering and collection of seed and cuttings;

 - Train NBG staff members in horticultural techniques for vegetative and seed propagation;

 - Collect scientific data on the distribution and extent of Taxus populations, past and present, and also prepare silica gel dried DNA samples and herbarium specimens for use in further research;

 - Train staff members at DPR and NBG in conservation assessment techniques and produce global conservation assessments for Nepalese yews;